XinYangMTSU/D3JS/Intro.md

 ### What is D3.js ?

+  D3.js is a data-driven JavaScript library for manipulating DOM elements.

   D3.js is a JavaScript library for manipulating documents based on data, which produces dynamic and interactive data
   visualizations.